DevOps-Kathmandu/CFP/.github/ISSUE_TEMPLATE/new-meetup---schedule--.md

 - [ ] Media banner with speaker photo
 - [ ] Publish to meetup group
 - [ ] Shared on media: twitter, facebook groups, slack
+- [ ] Send calendar invite to speaker and hosts
+- [ ] Collect demo codes on github
 - [ ] Update Q/A docs